Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 These can't all be listed, since they change regularly, but you can keep track of the key ones on the Paris tourist office site.
 From Carnival to music festivals to heritage and garden days, you won't lack for things to do.

 This, too, is on every list, although it may not be for everyone.
 I had intended to give these a miss, until...
-I got on bus 69 going the wrong way and ended up at the Père Lachaise Cemetery, one of the most famous cemeteries in Paris.
+I got on bus 69 going the wrong way and ended up at the Père Lachaise Cemetery, one of the most famous cemeteries in Paris (and one of the city's premier dark tourism sites).

 I thought I might simply walk through, quietly, under the shade of the trees lining the alleys, and I started looking at the names, out of curiosity and respect.
 Many I had never heard of before, Comby, Cugnet, Berthiaux, the remains of entire families housed together for eternity.